-How will the final tax rule under Basel III affect financial institutions?
+How the final tax rule under Basel III affects financial institutions

 On Oct.
 11, 2013, the Office of the Comptroller of the Currency (OCC) and the board of governors of the Federal Reserve System (Fed) adopted a final rule that revises their risk-based and leverage capital requirements for banking institutions.
 The final rule consolidates proposed rulemaking that was published in the Federal Register on Aug.
 30, 2012.
 These rules apply to virtually all banking institutions, with the exception of bank holding companies with less than $500 million in total consolidated assets.

 These new rules likely will require significantly more analysis of deferred taxes in determining tier one and risk-based capital.

 Non-advanced approaches financial institutions (generally those with less than $250 billion in total consolidated assets) are able to make a one-time permanent AOCI opt-out election that is consistent with current rules.
 This election is available for the first report for which the institution is subject to these new risk-based capital rules.
 For an existing institution, this election must be made on its March 31, 2015 regulatory filing.

 This opt-out election includes gains and losses on available for sale (AFS) debt securities, gains on AFS equity securities, accumulated gain and losses on cash-flow hedges, and amounts attributed to defined benefit post retirement plans.
 Consistent with current practice, AFS losses on equity securities are not eligible for AOCI opt-out in the determination of tier one capital.
 The failure of an institution to make a timely opt-out election will require most components of AOCI to be reflected in the determination of regulatory capital for all future reporting periods.
 The only exception relates to gains and losses from cash-flow hedges, which are not included regardless of whether an institution makes an opt-out election.